Giant van Gogh painting towers over Goodland

 Goodland’s 80-foot tall painting on an easel, “Three Sunflowers in a Vase”, is part of the van Gogh Project, a series of Big Easel paintings based on Vincent van Gogh‘s seven sunflower paintings.
 Van Gogh originally painted them in Arles, France, between 1888-1889.
-Project’s original intent was to reproduce all those paintings in seven different countries spanning the globe.
-However, Goodland’s giant sunflower painting in Pioneer Park East has been the last one erected so far.
+The project’s original intent was to reproduce all those paintings in seven different countries spanning the globe.
+However, Goodland’s giant van Gogh painting in Pioneer Park East has been the last one erected so far.

 Each sculpture consists of a colossal hand-painted reproduction of one of the sunflower paintings.
 Each measures an impressive 24×32 feet (7×10 meters), resting on a 80-foot (25m) tall, 37,000 lbs.
 (17,000 kilograms) steel easel.
 Easel and painting together weigh approximately 45,000 lbs.
 (20,000 kgs).

 Overall project began in spring 1997.
 Artist Cameron Cross selected sites that have a connection to sunflower agriculture or to van Gogh himself.
 Goodland was chosen because of its status as a center of sunflower production and marketing.
 Each painting takes approximately a month and a half of 10- to 12-hour work days to complete.